YushenZuo/yushenzuo.github.io/_pages/about.md

       - Focus on enhancing 3D Gaussian Splatting for novel view synthesis under sparse view based on local depth and semantic regularization.
       - Our research paper is submitted to **ICASSP 2025**.
     - Image Processing and Diffusion in vision-language model safety and defense
-      - Explores VLM safety and the effectiveness in defense.
+      - Explores VLM safety and the effectiveness of diffusion in defense.
       - Research paper is planned to submit to **CVPR 2025**.
 - **2022.08 - 2024.03**, Applied Scientist, <a href='https://www.microsoft.com/en-us'>Microsoft</a>
   - Bing News - Recommendation system